lukaemon/Coursera-ML-AndrewNg/README.md

 All these learning about theories and coding are preparation of real world application.
 Although the learning itself is it's own reward, I also want to create useful application that solves real world problems and create values to the community.
 This project is the very tiny step toward the goal.
 I learned so much.

 The more I learn, the more I respect all those great scientific adventures before me that paves the way I have right now.
 Andrew's class is very good overview of general ML.
-More hands on approach that encourages new people keep moving, even some details is purposefully ignored.
-I found it very useful to pick up more theories while I'm doing these exercises.
+It's hands on approach  encourages new people like me keep moving, even some details are purposefully ignored.
+On the other hand, I found it very useful to pick up theories while doing these exercises.
 This book [Learning from Data](http://amlbook.com/) gives me so many aha moment about learning theories.
 This is my feeble foundation of ML theories.

-Andrew's class shows me mostly **what** to do, and **how** to do it.
+Generally, Andrew's class shows me mostly **what** to do, and **how** to do it.
 The book shows me **why**.
 Theory and practice goes hand in hand.
 I couldn't express how happy I am when I read something in the book and suddenly understand the reason about what I was coding last night.
 Eureka!

 ## Project structure
 * Each exercise has it's own folder.
 In each folder you will find: